KxSystems/ldap/docs/reference.md

 -   `sess` is an int or long that represents the session previously created via `.ldap.init`
 -   `opts` is a generic null or a dictionary of non-default options for the bind operation

-binds to the session and returns a result code and server credentials as a dictionary.
+binds to the session and returns a result code and server credentials as a dictionary (can use anon or password binding).

 Synchronous bind operations are used to authenticate clients (and the users or applications behind them) to the directory server, to establish an authorization identity that will be used for subsequent operations processed on that connection, and to specify the LDAP protocol version that the client will use.